iNavi/iNavigator/README.md

 A recommender system based on Google Map and Activity Recognition

 ## HARLib

-### The Process of HAR
-The process of HAR as below diagram:
+The process of HARLib as below diagram:
 ```
           .------------.        .--------------.        .------------.
   Sensor  |            |        |              |        |            |activity